 Notes

-1 This is a compilation of the Working with Children (Criminal Record Checking) Regulations 2005 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 20 July 2007 of the Working with Children (Criminal Record Checking) Regulations 2005 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table